BritishPandaChick/100-days-of-code/log.md

 **Thoughts** I looked back at the project I made yesterday and realized I made a CSS selector for a head class when there wasn't a class located in the index file.
 I added a div class head to the index file.
 Most of today's work was on the next image for the Daily CSS Images.
 I tried replicating the panda style on my cell phone case which is a very basic look with.
 I had the most fun trying to create different shapes for the nose and eyes.
 The challenge was just trying to find the spacing between the elements.
 I had trouble finding the right spacing as I kept the elements in the same alignment.

 **Link(s) to work**: [Daily CSS Images Day 42 Critter](https://codepen.io/BritishPandaChick/full/KyZyYZ/)

+### Day 95: November 19, 2017

+**Today's Progress**: Add HTML and content to mobile services and events website for 30 Days, 30 Sites challenge.

+**Thoughts** Decided to try replicating the sample site included in the email.
+The format is similar but the content is different.
+My goal for this project is making rows since this format is similar to a portfolio site I want to build once the challenge is over.
+I'm a little concerned about the images for this project since they are different sizes and it will be a challenge getting these images to be the same size.
+I'll see if I can play around with them in the CSS tomorrow and make this possible on my site.

+**Link(s) to work**: [30 Days, 30 Sites Mobile Services/Events](https://codepen.io/BritishPandaChick/full/zPpQzB/)